whatsapp

 Mastering GRE Text Completion: Essential Tips for Success

-Acing the vocabulary questions on the GRE requires a combination of good vocabulary stock with quick comprehension skills and deliberate test-taking procedures.
+Acing the vocabulary questions on the GRE exam requires a combination of good vocabulary stock with quick comprehension skills and deliberate test-taking procedures.
 The vocabulary questions are divided into two major categories:

 1. Sentence Equivalence